Reviewing the Balance Sheet

 To create the A/R Aging Summary report, click Reports, Customers & Receivables and choose the A/R Aging Summary or A/R Aging Detail report.
 Click Collapse on the top of the report to minimize (remove from view) the line detail, making the report easier to view at a glance.
 The total should match the Accounts Receivable balance on the Balance Sheet report, as was shown in Figure 4.1.

-The Undeposited Funds amount should agree with funds not yet deposited into your bank account, as shown in Figure 4.4 (use today's date on your Balance Sheet report).
-(See Chapter 8, "Reviewing Undeposited Funds Account.")
+The Undeposited Funds amount should agree with funds not yet deposited into your bank account, as shown in Figure 4.4 (use today’s date on your Balance Sheet report).
+(See Chapter 8, “Reviewing and Correcting Errors with the Undeposited Funds Account.”)

 Figure 4.4 A custom report created to show the detail of undeposited funds.